mocks-server/website/docs/guides-organizing-files.md

 └── mocks.config.js
 ```

-This scaffold contains some examples from this documentation that may help you to better understand how `routes` and `mocks` should be defined, how to use `express` middlewares, etc.
+This scaffold contains some examples from this documentation that may help you to better understand how `routes` and `mocks` should be defined, how to use `Express` middlewares, etc.

 :::note
-The name of the mocks folder can be changed using the path option.
+The name of the mocks folder can be changed using the `files.path` option.
 Read [options](configuration-options.md) for further info.
 :::

 ## /routes